DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: METHODOLOGY

 To improve the training stability and optimize the network's ability to capture variations across a wide range of values, we rescale the input fields before training.
-The overdensity field is rescaled using a logarithmic transformation,
+The overdensity field is rescaled using a logarithmic transformation:

-where the parameter $a = 0.02$ ensures numerical stability by preventing singularities for low-density regions ($\delta \approx -1$).
-Moreover, the $a$ value is optimized in our analysis to balance the reconstruction, enhancing accuracy in high-density regions while preserving reliable performance in low-density areas.
-The velocity field is rescaled linearly as,
+where the parameter $a = 0.02$ ensures numerical stability, by preventing singularities for low-density regions ($\delta \approx -1$).
+Moreover, the $a$ value is optimized in our analysis to balance the reconstruction, enhancing the accuracy in high-density regions while preserving reliable performance in low-density areas.
+The velocity field is rescaled linearly as

 where the parameter $b = 3000 \, \mathrm{km} \, \mathrm{s}^{-1}$ normalizes the velocity values to a comparable scale, avoiding excessively large gradients during training.
-These rescaling transformations enhance the network's convergence and improve its performance by standardizing the input dynamic range.
+These rescaling transformations enhance the network's convergence and improve its performance, by standardizing the input dynamic range.

 The network is trained from scratch using the {\tt Adam} optimizer \citep{2017arXiv171105101L}, which incorporates the adaptive learning rate.
-Each epoch processes 5 training samples, followed by 2 validation samples used exclusively for model evaluation during training.
+Each epoch processes five training samples, followed by two validation samples, used exclusively for model evaluation during training.

-In training neural networks, selecting an optimal stopping point is critical to balancing generalization and overfitting, particularly for fields with wide-range density distributions.
-As shown in the upper-left panel of Figure~\ref{fig:train_loss}, the validation loss converges around epoch 200, indicating an appropriate point to terminate training.
-However, relying solely on loss metrics may overlook model performance across varying density regions, especially in high-density areas, which represent a small fraction of the total volume.
+When training neural networks, selecting an optimal stopping point is critical to balancing generalization and overfitting, particularly for fields with wide-ranging density distributions.
+As shown in the upper left panel of Figure~\ref{fig:train_loss}, the validation loss converges around epoch 200, indicating an appropriate point for terminating training.
+However, relying solely on loss metrics may overlook the model performance across varying density regions, especially in high-density areas, which represent a small fraction of the total volume.

-To address this limitation, we compare the density distributions of the predicted and true fields (upper-right panel of Figure~\ref{fig:train_loss}).
+To address this limitation, we compare the density distributions of the predicted and true fields (upper right panel of Figure~\ref{fig:train_loss}).
 From epoch 200 to 2000, the disparities in high-density regions with $(1+\delta) > 6$ progressively diminish, indicating significant improvements in recovering high-density structures even after loss convergence.
 However, as training progresses, predictions exhibit systematic underestimation at epoch 3000, revealing overfitting effects.